Multimodal Transportation with Ridesharing of Personal Vehicles: Numerical experiments

 From the heatmaps, many trips are going into the downtown area (A32) in the morning; and as time progresses, more and more trips leave downtown.
 This traffic pattern confirms that there are enough drivers to serve the riders in our simulation.
 The number of shared trips shown in Figure~\ref{fig-sub-originalTrips} also suggests that many riders are willing to share a same vehicle.
 We slightly reduce the difference between the values of each cell in the heatmaps and use the idea of marginal probability to generate driver trips.
 Let $d(c,r,h)$ be the value at the cell $(c,r)$ for origin area $c$, destination $r$ and hour $h$.
 Let $P(c,h)$ be sum of the average number of trips originated from area $c$ for hour $h$ (the column for area $c$ in the heatmap corresponds to hour $h$), that is, $P(c, h) = \sum_{r} d(c,r,h)$ is the sum of the values of the whole column $c$ for hour $h$.
 Given a time interval $t$, for each area $c$, we generate $c_t/3$ drivers ($c_t$ is defined in Generation of rider trips) such that each driver $i$ has origin $o_i = c$ and destination $d_i = r$ with probability $d(c,r,h)/P(c,h)$, where $t$ is contained in hour $h$.
 The probability of selecting an airport as destination is fixed at 5\%.

-After the origin and destination of a rider/driver trip have been determined, we decide other parameters of the trip.
+\paragraph{Deciding other parameters for each trip.} After the origin and destination of a rider of driver trip have been determined, we decide other parameters of the trip.
 The capacity $n_i$ of drivers' vehicles is selected from three ranges: the {\em low range} [1,2,3], {\em mid range} [3,4,5], and {\em high range} [4,5,6].
 During morning/afternoon peak hours, roughly 95\% and 5\% of vehicles have capacities randomly selected from the low range and mid range respectively.
 It is realistic to assume vehicle capacity is lower for morning and afternoon peak-hour commute.
 While during off-peak hours, roughly 80\%, 10\% and 10\% of vehicles have capacities randomly selected from low range, mid range and high range respectively.
 The number $\delta_i$ of stops equals to $n_i$ if $n_i \leq 3$, else it is chosen uniformly at random from $[n_i-2, n_i]$ inclusive.
-The detour limit $z_i$ of each driver is within 5 to 20 minutes because traffic and service time are not considered.
+The detour limit $z_i$ of each driver is within 5 to 20 minutes because traffic is not considered, and waiting time and service time are considered in a simplified model.
 The general information of the base instances is summarized in Table~\ref{table-simulation}.

-When the number of trips increases, the running time for Algorithm~2 and the time needed to construct the $k$-set packing instance also increase.
+\paragraph{Reduction configuration procedure.} When the number of trips increases, the running time for Algorithm~2 and the time needed to construct the $k$-set packing instance also increase.
 This is due to the increased number of feasible matches for each driver $i \in D$.
-In a practical setup, we may restrict the number of different matches a driver can have.
-We call each match produced by Algorithm~1 \emph{base match}, which consists of exactly one driver and one passenger.
-To make the simulation feasible, we limit the numbers of base matches for each driver and each rider, and the number of total feasible matches for each driver.
-More specifically, we use \emph{reduction configuration} $(x\%, y, z)$ to denote that for each driver $i$, the number of base matches of $i$ is reduced to $x$ percentage and at most $y$ total feasible matches are computed for $i$; and for each rider $j$, at most $z$ base matches containing $j$ are used.
-We also call reduction configuration just \emph{Config} for short.
+In a practical setup, we may restrict the number of feasible matches a driver can have.
+Each match produced by Algorithm~1 is called a \emph{base match}, which consists of exactly one driver and one passenger.
+To make the simulation feasible, we heuristically limit the numbers of base matches for each driver and each rider and the number of total feasible matches for each driver.
+We use $(x\%, y, z)$, called \emph{reduction configuration} (\emph{Config} for short), to denote that for each driver $i$, the number of base matches of $i$ is reduced to $x$ percentage and at most $y$ total feasible matches are computed for $i$; and for each rider $j$, at most $z$ base matches containing $j$ are used.